improvess/raspberry-as-gige-camera/README.md

 ## Limitations

-Raspberry PI boards are amazing & revolutionary - but general purpose - devices.
-They are not exaclty intended to perform intensive computing tasks, having significative hardware limitations which must be taken in mind when considering using them to attend to high CPU/IO demands.
+Raspberry PI boards are revolutionary - but general purpose - devices.
+They are not exaclty intended to perform intensive computing/IO tasks, having significative hardware limitations which must be taken in mind when considering using them in attending to extremme demands.

 According to [this](https://www.raspberrypi.org/documentation/computers/processors.html), the L2 shared cache of Raspberry PI 4 processor is set to 1MB whereas the same cache is constrained to only 512 KB in RPI 3 boards.
 This bottleneck eventually reduces the amount of traffic data/FPS sent/received.

 Note taht some RPI boards such as model A and zero don't have a built-in ethernet interface whereas some old models do not have even a wifi interface.
 For narrowed boards like this you can attach a USB-to-ethernet adapter as a very last alternative but be ready to achieve a not so high data throughtput.

+That said, `rpiasgige` is a suitable alternative to retrieve frames at 30-60 fps at low resolutions such as 640x480 or less.
+If your application requires a high resolution at 80 fps or more, I would recommeded to try an actual gigE camera or even another board with a larger L2 cache.

 ## Disclaimer